1082 Technology Assistant - West Plains

 Experience: One year of experience General knowledge of computers, welding equipment, fabrication equipment and related technologies; general knowledge of computer systems used in a manufacturing/teaching environment.

 Skills: General knowledge of computers, welding equipment, fabrication equipment and related technologies; general knowledge of computer systems used in a manufacturing/teaching environment; ability to learn on-the-job and enhance skills as required to meet changing job conditions; ability to work in a fluid environment that changes frequently and can be crisis driven; ability to maintain professionalism when conducting business and while interacting with co-workers, faculty, staff, and students.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 The noise level in the work environment can vary based on activities taking place.
 Must be able to lift to 40 lbs.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.